Birkhoff-Kellogg type results in product spaces and their application to differential systems: Introduction

 A celebrated result in Nonlinear Analysis is the Birkhoff-Kellogg invariant-direction Theorem~\cite{B-K-1922}.
 This theorem has been object of extensive research in the past and finds significant applications in the study of nonlinear eigenvalue problems in infinite-dimensional normed linear spaces, see for example the books~\cite{ADV, guolak, Krasno}, the recent papers \cite{CI_MMAS, gi-BK}, and references therein.
 In the version by Krasnosel'ski\u{\i} and Lady\v{z}enski\u{\i}~\cite{Kra-Lady}, a similar result is set in cones of real Banach spaces, yielding the existence of a pair, constituted by a positive eigenvalue and an eigenvector, the latter localized inside a cone.
 We stress that a notable, common feature of the two above mentioned theorems is that they provide a localization of the eigenfunction; this localization, in turn, provides qualitative properties of the solution in the context of applications to nonlinear eigenvalue problems for differential equations.
 In the framework of systems the situation is somewhat more delicate.
 In fact, a direct application of one of the previous two results in product spaces would provide the existence of an eigenvalue with a corresponding (vectorial) eigenfunction that may have trivial components; this issue has been been highlighted for example in~\cite[Definition 1]{gi-BK}.

-In this note we present a new version of the Birkhoff--Kellogg Theorem in product spaces, which, instead of a scalar eigenvalue, provides the existence of \textit{component-wise} eigenvalues that have corresponding eigenvectors with all components nontrivial and localized by their norm.
+In this paper we present a new version of the Birkhoff--Kellogg Theorem in product spaces, which, instead of a scalar eigenvalue, provides the existence of \textit{component-wise} eigenvalues that have corresponding eigenvectors with all components nontrivial and localized by their norm.
 In the context of systems of integral equations and their applications, component-wise eigenvalues have been investigated in Chapter 3 of the book~\cite{ROW}, where the authors sought constant-sign eigenvectors by means of topological tools such as the Schauder and the Krasnosel'ski\u{\i}-Guo fixed point theorems, and in the book~\cite{HL} where the authors sought, also via topological fixed point theory, the existence of positive eigenvectors.
+More in details, we study systems of type